Sept. 30, 2025 - Freedomain Radio - Stefan Molyneux

 It was fantastic.

-Um hang out on the edge of the water and see, you know, the beautiful scenery.
+Hang out on the edge of the water and see, you know, the beautiful scenery.

-And um when I attended church, you know, from elementary school up through high school, um, it was really quiet place to kind of relax afterwards.
+And when I attended church, you know, from elementary school up through high school, it was a really quiet place to kind of relax afterwards, basically hang out, reflect.

-And however, on weekends there were often crowds of high schoolers hanging out there, making noise, drinking, partying by the pond.
+And however, on weekends, there were often crowds of high schoolers hanging out there, making noise, drinking, partying by the pond.

 So obviously the church was not up for that.

-People like the younger me perhaps lost in churching, so you know, and thinking this through seems like uh this choice of the church seems to strife from Jesus' message of compassion, hope, and inclusion, closing the door on no Sunita most.
+So, you know, in thinking this through, it seems like this choice of the church seems to stray from Jesus' message of compassion, hope, and inclusion, closing the door on those who need it most.

 Right.